tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-types.md

 This is one of the most complex types of data breaches to protect yourself from.
 One reason is having almost no control over what information could be stolen and exploited.
 Just like the Apple example, it's nearly impossible to predict what sort of vulnerabilities hackers would find in a prototype (or how someone even thought of looking for such vulnerabilities there.)

-As a result, effectively dealing with information theft involves a multi-faceted approach, including physical security measures, robust cybersecurity defenses, [a robust data breach response plan](https://www.breachsense.com/blog/data-breach-response-plan/), and comprehensive employee training on data protection protocols.
+As a result, effectively dealing with information theft involves a multi-faceted approach, including physical security measures, strong cybersecurity defenses, [a robust data breach response plan](https://www.breachsense.com/blog/data-breach-response/), and comprehensive employee training on data protection protocols.

 ## 6. Brute Force Attack